smttsp/temporal_consistency_odt/README.md

 - when an object is predicted as a different class than the previous one
 - low_iou of an object in a frame and its previous frame

-This repo uses the above heuristics and finds failures on video frames which will be used in model training.
+This repo uses the above heuristics and finds failures in video frames which will be used in model training.

 Moreover, this repo allows users to choose random augmentations to be applied on